elicaluya/proj6-mongo/README.md

 # proj6-mongo
 Simple list of dated memos kept in MongoDB database
+Author: Elijah Caluya

-## What is here
+## What the repository started with

 A simple Flask app that displays all the dated memos it finds in a MongoDB database.
 There is also a 'scaffolding' program, db_trial.py, for inserting a couple records into the database and printing them out.
-Get db_trial.py working before you try making your flask app work.

-## What is not here

-In addition to the missing functionality in the application, you will need a MongoDB database, and you will need credentials (user name and password) both for an administrative user and a regular user.
-The administrative user may be you, but the regular user is your application.
-Make a subdirectory called "secrets" and place two files in it:
+## Assignment

+For the database, I needed to create an admin account with my own password and username.
+For any of the other clients who want to use the database, I created a file that contains the needed information for a user that I created the username and password for.

-- secrets/admin_secrets.py holds configuration information for your MongoDB database, including the administrative password.
+- secrets/admin_secrets.py holds configuration information for my MongoDB database, including the administrative password.
-= secrets/client_secrets.py holds configuration information for your application.
+= secrets/client_secrets.py holds configuration information for my application.

-## Functionality you'll add
+## Functionality added

-The user should be able to add dated memos, either from the same index page or from a separate page.
+The user is able to create memos from the entry fields at the bottom of the page.
-Memos should be displayed in date order.
-The user should be able to delete memos.
+The memos are then presented in date order and the user is able to delete the selected memos.

 ## Setting up